 HGTC is a smoke-free environment and smoking is limited to specific areas on each campus.
+Smoking is defined as the lighting, burning, or use of tabacco or any other material in any type of smoking device or equipment.

 Speed Limit on Campus